k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 If internet access is unavailable, follow the following steps:

 - Download the VSIX file from the download page.
-Please request this location from your K2view representative.
+Please request a link to this file from your K2view representative.
+  - <a href="https://k2view.sharepoint.com/:f:/r/sites/KS/Releases/K2V%20Product%20Documents/TDM/v9.x/V9.4?csf=1&web=1&e=jANmIa">Download Links for K2view Representatives</a>.
+This link is accessible only to K2view representatives.

 - Upload the file to the TDM project:
   -  Right-click on **project-resources** from the Project tree.
   -  Select **Upload Files…** and choose the downloaded TDM VSIX file.